hoangou01/tiki_django/README.md

 # tiki_django
-i use django rest-framework to write API
+I use django rest-framework to write API